Diane Colombelli-Négrel – Research Lead

 Jules is a is a PhD student under the supervision of Diane Colombelli-Négrel and Sonia Kleindorfer investigating the ecology of the endangered southern emu-wrens.

-Arisha is an honours student under the supervision of Diane Colombelli-Négrel and Andrew Katsis.
-Her project investigates personality syndromes in little penguins on Granite Island (South Australia) and their consequences for reproductive success and tolerance toward human disturbance.
+Arisha is a PhD student under the supervision of Diane Colombelli-Négrel, Ondi Crino and Andrew Katsis.
+Her project investigates personality syndromes in little penguins and their consequences for fitness and survival.

 Stephen Hedges – Research Assistant